Godones/ext_ebpf/ksym-bin/README.en.md

   - Try only one token at the beginning of the name (longer candidates first);
   - If matched, emit the token code and then append the remaining raw bytes; otherwise, write the whole name as raw bytes.
 - Each name record is encoded as a “fixed-size prefix + payload”:
+  - A 1-byte type prefix;
   - A 2-byte little-endian length prefix specifies the size of the payload;
   - If a token is used, the payload starts with `0xFF <id> 0xFF` (1-byte id) or `0xFF <id_hi> <id_lo> 0xFF` (2-byte id), followed by the remaining raw bytes;
   - If no token is used, the payload is simply the raw name bytes.
 - Token marker constant: `TOKEN_MARKER = 0xFF`.

 Note: Only text symbols (T/t) are kept from the input, and Rust demangling is applied.
-During encoding, the symbol type character (T/t) is appended to the end of the name and compressed alongside it.
-During decoding, the last character is returned as `type_char` together with the actual name as `(name, type_char)`.
+During encoding, the symbol type character (T/t) is prefixed to the compressed name.

 ## Symbol ordering and lookup